Hilbert-Burch matrices and explicit torus-stable families of finite subschemes of $\mathbb A ^2$: Hilbert-Burch matrices

 where the homomorphism $(R)^{\oplus t+1} \to E $ sends $(-1)^{i}$ times the $i$-th generator to $i$-th maximal minor of $M_E$, as in the Hilbert-Burch Theorem \ref{Hilbert-Burch}.

-0.2 cm Now we are going to spread out the matrix $M_E$ in order to get a family of the Hilbert-Burch matrices.
+0.2 cm Now we are going to spread out the matrix $M_E$, by which we mean make $M_E$ a central fibre of a certain family of matrices as defined in Definition \ref{matrix-general}, in order to get a family of the Hilbert-Burch matrices.
 The matrix $M_E$ has two diagonals, we consider a family of matrices with entries corner-wise dominated by those diagonals.
 That means if we choose an element on the diagonal $(i,i)$, every entry below in the same column and to the right in the same row has a lower degree with respect to $y$.
 Additionally there are no entries dependent on $x$, other than $-x$ on the diagonal $(i+1,i)$ as in the matrix $M_E$.
-0.2 cm For example, all entries beside $y^{d_2}$ in the highlighted area in the matrix below have the degree with respect to $y$ strictly lower than $d_2$.
+0.2 cm For example, all entries beside $y^{d_2}$ in the highlighted area in the matrix below have the degree with respect to $y$ strictly lower than $d_2$

 Besides the $-x$ on the diagonal $(i+1,i)$, coming from $M_E$, there is no other entry dependent on $x$. \begin{defi} We define the base scheme $B_E=\Spec(k[\ab])$ to be an affine space over which we have a matrix